 Headlight Problem 5: Setting Configuration

 Vehicles today often have several different lighting options for drivers to choose from.
 If you find that your headlights are too dim or have stopped working, take a moment to double-check your settings.
 Most new headlights adjust automatically unless they are otherwise configured.
 As such, many drivers “set it and forget it.”
 When an accidental bump or guest driver adjusts your lighting, you might not think to check the setting configuration.

 While it might seem obvious, there is a chance that you have your fog lights on instead of your standard headlights.
 In these cases, a simple adjustment of your headlight settings should get them working again.

 Headlight Repair at Chapel Hill Tire

 When your headlights are leaving you in the dark, Chapel Hill Tire’s experienced auto mechanics can help.
 We offer all of the services needed to get your headlights working like new again—including bulb replacement, headlight restoration, and wiring services.
 Our mechanics are available through our 9 locations across the greater Triangle area, including Raleigh, Apex, Carrboro, Durham, and Chapel Hill.
+If you don’t have time to visit a mechanic, we will come to you!
+Our pick-up and delivery service makes it easy to give your headlights the care they need.
 Make your appointment here online, or give your nearest Chapel Hill tire a call today to get started!